ursisterbtw/dir_viz/README.md

 **Viewing Results:**

 - SVG files: Open in any modern browser to see animations
+- Interactive SVG (mapper): Click directory nodes to collapse/expand, hover for effects
+- Draw.io files: Open in draw.io or automatically launched in browser by mapper
 - Mermaid files: Copy content to [mermaid.live](https://mermaid.live) or use in documentation

 ## How It Works